patacrep/patanet/README.md

 Then you can run a development server with the command `python manage.py runserver`.
 No web server (e.g. Apache, ...) required.

+You can may fill db with some data using on of the fixture files, like : `./manage.py loaddata few_songs.json`

 ## This is a development version !

 And it is not usable yet !
 Lot of things just don't work.
 Check the wiki to know what's missing.